 In addition to the MSCI ESG minimum rating, the sub-fund manager applies exclusion criteria, based on data provided by MSCI.
-For clarification these exclusion criteria do not apply to cash, cash equivalents and derivatives.
+For clarification these exclusion criteria do not apply to deposits with credit institutions, cash equivalents and derivatives.

-o The sub-fund excludes companies that are in violation of the UN Global Compact principles or the OECD Guidelines for multinational enterprises and it also excludes investment funds investing into assets that are in violation of the UN Global Compact principles.
+• The sub-fund excludes direct investments into financial instruments issued by companies that are in violation of the UNGC principles and/or the OECD Guidelines for multinational enterprises and it also excludes investment funds investing into financial instruments issued by companies that are in violation of the UNGC principles and/or the OECD Guidelines for multinational enterprises.

-o The sub-fund excludes investments into investment funds that according to MSCI data are invested in controversial business sectors that generate revenues exceeding certain thresholds.
+- The sub-fund management excludes direct investments into financial instruments issued by companies with a MSCI Low Carbon Transition Score of zero (0) or one (1).
+The assessment is made by considering each company's current risk exposure and its efforts to reduce carbon intensity.
+MSCI assigns a Low Carbon Transition Score on a scale of 10 (highest score) to 0 (lowest score). - The sub-fund excludes direct investments into debt instruments issued by sovereigns where the respective countries are labelled as "not free" by Freedom House.
+Freedom House is an international non-governmental organization that classifies countries by their degree of political and civil liberties. - The sub-fund excludes investments into investment funds that according to MSCI data are invested in controversial business sectors that generate revenues exceeding certain thresholds.
 For purposes of this exclusion assessment only relevant fund holdings as available to MSCI are assessed, this may therefore mean that the sub-fund invests in investment funds with holdings where MSCI has no data available.
 For the avoidance of doubt the below exclusion criteria do not apply to investment funds that invest predominantly in instruments issued by sovereigns.

-Exclusions for funds with revenue threshold\
+Exclusions for investment funds